-Other Civil: Civil cases not included within any of the other categories.
+Other Civil: Civil cases not included within other category.
 Ancillary proceedings are not reported as cases.

 Other Traffic: Cases dealing with matters involving traffic offenders.
 Juveniles, as defined by R.C.
 2152.02(N), and adult traffic cases include any violation of state law or local ordinance arising out of the use of a motor vehicle, except those involving operating a vehicle while under the influence charges.